moby/moby/docs/sources/reference/builder.md

 create a description file called Dockerfile at the root of your repository.
 This file will describe the steps to assemble the image.

-Then call `docker build` with the path of you source repository as argument (for example, `.`):
+Then call `docker build` with the path of your source repository as the argument (for example, `.`):

     $ sudo docker build .